sourcegraph/about/handbook/communication/style_guide.md

 ## Referring to the product and features

 - Sourcegraph: main product, prefer using this name unless you need to be more precise.

-- Self-hosted Sourcegraph instance: only if clarification between the Sourcegraph.com instance, managed instances, and on-premises instances is required
+- Self-hosted Sourcegraph instance: only if clarification between the Sourcegraph Cloud instance, managed instances, and on-premises instances is required
-- Managed Sourcegraph instance: only if clarification between the Sourcegraph.com instance, self-hosted instances, and managed instances is required
+- Managed Sourcegraph instance: only if clarification between the Sourcegraph Cloud instance, self-hosted instances, and managed instances is required
-- Sourcegraph.com (note the capital `S`): the public instance of Sourcegraph for open source code at https://sourcegraph.com
+- Sourcegraph Cloud: (note the capital `S`): the free, public instance of Sourcegraph for open source code at https://sourcegraph.com/search
-- Sourcegraph integrations: the general term for our integrations
+- Sourcegraph integrations: the general term for the following integrations
   - Sourcegraph['s] Phabricator integration
   - Sourcegraph['s] GitHub integration
   - Sourcegraph['s] browser extensions
       - Sourcegraph['s] Chrome extension
       - Sourcegraph['s] Firefox add-on

 When referring to the build result of the open source repository, use the name Sourcegraph OSS.